fukangwei/New_Blog_MarkDown/Qt语法详解/Qt之QWizard.md

 <img src="./Qt之QWizard/4.png" height="297" width="416">

 &emsp;&emsp;In complex wizards, pages are identified by `IDs`.
 These `IDs` are typically defined using an enum.
-For example:

 ``` cpp
 class LicenseWizard : public QWizard {